Gravitational collapse with equation of state: Dynamics of collapse and the BH/NS phases

 Then on integrating equation (\ref{Decv15}), we obtain

+where $v'(t,r)=W(r,v)$.
+The regularity at the center of the cloud implies $W \rightarrow 0$ as $r \rightarrow 0$.
 We note that if we explicitly find $A(r,v)$, we then have an exact solution of the Einstein field equations for the perfect fluid collapse case.
 As is known this is of course a complex problem, and in the present scenario, the unknown nature of the function $g(v)$ forbid such a possibility of writing down the exact metric for the full spacetime.
 However, we can still write the metric in the neighborhood of the center of the cloud as we point out below.

-Our aim below is to find the BH/NS phases for collapse for a given initial data in terms of the function $M(r,v)$, and we write $v' = v g(v)/r \equiv w(r,v)$.
+Our aim below is to find the BH/NS phases for collapse for a given initial data in terms of the function $M(r,v)$.
 The mass function $M(r,v)$ satisfies the regularity condition $M_{,r}(0,v)=0$ and we have $A \approx r$ closer to the center $r=0$.
-The function $A$ can be expressed as an expansion and it takes the form,